-Alternative B is unique that it has almost no overlap with any other alternative in Sections 2 or 3 as it is the only alignment with a western corridor around Huntingburg and Jasper.
-Negligible overlap is present where the alternatives separate from US 231 at the southern start of section 2.
+Alternative B is unique in that it has almost no overlap with any other alternative in Sections 2 or 3 as it is the only alignment with a western corridor around Huntingburg and Jasper.
+Negligible overlap is present where the alternatives separate from US 231 at the southern start of Section 2.
 As a result, the comparison of forest impacts of Alternative B does not need to consider areas of common alignment.
 The totals of Alternative B fairly represent this alternative as an independent area (Table 2).

-Alternative B has the least percentage of existing forest in the alignment ROWs and the least forest impact of any alternative.
-Alternative B crosses ecoregions with flat to rolling topography and deep soils which result in much of the ROW land use already converted for development, agriculture, or coal
+Alternative B has the least percentage of existing forest in the new terrain alignment ROWs and the least forest impact of any new terrain alternative (Alternative R is least overall).
+Alternative B crosses ecoregions with flat to rolling topography and deep soils which result in much of the ROW land use already converted for development, agriculture, or coal extraction.